ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

-{% include packet-header.html name="Unknown" id="15" %}

-The purpose of this packet is totally unknown.
-It shows up infrequently/never.

-{% include packet-header.html name="Swap in Container Result" id="16" %}
+{% include packet-header.html name="Swap in Container Result" id="20" %}

 This packet is sent whenever two items are swapped in an open container.